Since the first Bifrost pick we made back in 2019, Kaotic Artworks has been our go to for premium resin materials.

 Related: 6 More Cool Guitar Picks To Check Out

-The rest of the material has the Iron Age color trio of red/white/black in a sort of camo pattern,
+The rest of the material has the Iron Age color trio of red/white/black in a sort of camo pattern, a mix that was masterfully done by Justin without having all the colors mixed into a big gray blob.

 To add another layer of complexity to this, some of the colors were also made to be UV reactive, meaning they glow a different color under blacklight.